 Are you looking for a place that has just the things that you need to live the kind of life you have always wanted to live?
 Look no further than Vermont.
 Situated in the New England region in the northeastern tip of the United States, Vermont is a beautiful, small and affluent state with the second smallest population in the country.
-Here are 5 reasons you should consider moving to Vermont:
+Here are 5 reasons to move to Vermont:

 Are you worried about crime?
 Vermont has the lowest crime rate in America.
 The state has a violent crime rate of only 1.2 per 1,000 people.
 Compare that to 3.94 of New York, 4.02 of California, 4.08 of Texas and the national median of 3.8.
 Property crime rate in Vermont is 22.14 per 1,000 people.
 Compare that to the 18.25 of New York, 26.58 of California, 32.58 of Texas and the national median of 27.3.